JohnCnstn/TaskManager/client/README.md

 Now requests to `/todos/42` will be handled correctly both in development and in production.

-On a production build, and in a browser that supports [service workers](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers), the service worker will automatically handle all navigation requests, like for `/todos/42`, by serving the cached copy of your `index.html`.
-This service worker navigation routing can be configured or disabled by [`eject`ing](#npm-run-eject) and then modifying the [`navigateFallback`](https://github.com/GoogleChrome/sw-precache#navigatefallback-string) and [`navigateFallbackWhitelist`](https://github.com/GoogleChrome/sw-precache#navigatefallbackwhitelist-arrayregexp)
+On a production build, and in a browser that supports [service clients](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers), the service client will automatically handle all navigation requests, like for `/todos/42`, by serving the cached copy of your `index.html`.
+This service client navigation routing can be configured or disabled by [`eject`ing](#npm-run-eject) and then modifying the [`navigateFallback`](https://github.com/GoogleChrome/sw-precache#navigatefallback-string) and [`navigateFallbackWhitelist`](https://github.com/GoogleChrome/sw-precache#navigatefallbackwhitelist-arrayregexp)